 If you remain unsatisfied that the company has satisfactorily justified the rate change, then consider asking additional questions of the company.
 Questions should be asked of the company when they have not satisfied statutory or regulatory requirements in the state or when any current justification is inadequate and could have an impact on the rate change approval or the amount of the approval.

 If there are additional items of concern, the company can be notified so they will make appropriate modifications in future filings.

+The CASTF white paper, Regulatory Review of Predictive Models, documents questions that a regular may want to ask when reviewing a model.
+These questions are listed in the Predictive Model – Information for Regulatory Review section of the white paper.
+Note that although the white paper focuses on GLMs for personal automobile and home insurance, some of the concepts may be transferable to other types of models and other lines of business.

 Additional Ratemaking Information

-The Casualty Actuarial Society (CAS) has an extensive examination syllabi syllabus that contains a significant amount of ratemaking information, on both the basic topics covered in this chapter and on advanced ratemaking topics.
-The CAS websites contains links to many of the papers included in the syllabus.
+The Casualty Actuarial Society (CAS) and the Society of Actuaries (SOA) have extensive examination syllabi that contain a significant amount of ratemaking information, on both the basic topics covered in this chapter and on advanced ratemaking topics.
+The CAS and SOA websites contain links to many of the papers included in the syllabi.
 Recommended reading is the Foundations of Casualty Actuarial Science, which contains chapters on ratemaking, risk classification, and individual risk rating.

 Other Reading